shfunc/hud-python/README.md

 # HUD

 A Python SDK for interacting with HUD environments and evaluation benchmarks for browser use and computer use models.
-Visit [hud.so](https://hud.so).

-> **Alpha Release Notice**: This SDK is currently in alpha status (v0.1.0-alpha).
+> **Alpha Release Notice**: This SDK is currently in early release status.
 The API is evolving and may change in future releases as we gather feedback and improve functionality.

 [![PyPI version](https://img.shields.io/pypi/v/hud-python)](https://pypi.org/project/hud-python/)